 Accessories

-As with most crafting products, ceramic glues may come with accessories that may be useful for repairs.
+As with most crafting products, ceramic glues may come with accessories that can be useful for repairs.
 Typically, these are tools that assist in application, such as a scraper, spatula, or an attachment that allows for better control of the flow of glue.
 Some adhesives come with multiple tops, syringes, and nozzles so you can brush on the glue or squeeze it out.

 When working with super glues and epoxies, it’s a good idea to do your repairs over a tarp or sheet to protect the surface below.
 These aren’t usually available with adhesives, however.